EDITORIAL

 Real estate markets are expanding into previously undervalued areas, thanks to infrastructure investment and Florida's attractiveness to immigrants.

-Service businesses (insurance, loans, used cars) benefit from the arrival of new residents, a growing population of professional workers, and increased demand for tailored solutions (e.g., bilingual insurance, alternative financing).
+Service businesses (insurance, loans, used cars) that benefit from the arrival of new residents, a growing population of professional workers, and increased demand for tailored solutions (e.g., bilingual insurance, alternative financing).

 A community more aware of its vulnerability to climate change, which stimulates innovations in residential insurance, home improvements, and the valuation of "resilient" properties.